Sudila-Jayasekara/countries_explorer/README.md

 pnpm test
 ```

+## Hosted Application

+You can access the live version of the application here: [REST Countries Explorer](https://countries-explorer-ebon.vercel.app)

 ## Deployment

 The application can be deployed to any static hosting service such as Vercel, Netlify, or GitHub Pages.